 - Use Diamox-which blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
 Diamox therefore, enhances the physiological response to altitude by increasing the rate and depth of breathing and it also acts as a mild diuretic.
 Side effects of the drug are: tingling of fingers and toes and tingling around the mouth.
 Sulfa allergic individuals are recommended not to take this drug.
 Prophylactic dose of Diamox is half or one 250mg tablet twice a day.
 Use of Diamox will not mask the symptoms of altitude illness if it is to occur.
 Start taking Diamox the day before ascent to 10,000 ft (3,000m), continue it through your ascent to higher altitudes and stop when you start descending.

-- Other preventive strategy such as Gingko Biloba which was once thought to be useful for altitude illness prevention has not been found useful in several studies.
+- Another preventive strategy such as Gingko Biloba which was once thought to be useful for altitude illness prevention, has not been found helpful in several studies.
 Salmeterol (Serevent) inhaler used to treat asthma can help prevent HAPE and may be used by HAPE susceptible people prophylactic ally.
-For persons allergic to sulfa drugs and for abrupt ascents, it is possible to use dexamethasone, a very potent steroid drug.
+For persons allergic to sulfa drugs and abrupt ascents, it is possible to use dexamethasone, a very potent steroid drug.

 Treatment of Altitude Illness:

-For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved completely.
+For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved entirely.
 Diamox can also be used to treat mild to moderate symptoms.
-If symptoms persist or worsen at this altitude, descent is required.
+If symptoms persist or worsen at this altitude, the descent is required.

 For severe symptoms of HACE or HAPE, descent must begin immediately whenever feasible.
-Helicopter evacuation may be essential for descent unless there is rapid improvement with medical treatment and walking down is feasible.
-Physical exertion even when it is for descent can be detrimental for patients with HAPE.
+Helicopter evacuation may be essential for descent unless there is rapid improvement with medical treatment, and walking down is feasible.
+Physical exertion even when it is for the descent, can be detrimental for patients with HAPE.
 Severe HAPE patients should be carried down if helicopter evacuation is not possible.